D’Arcy Kemnitz, Esq.

 Dru received his B.A. from the University of Massachusetts, his J.D. from Western New England University School of Law, and is admitted to practice in DC, NY, GA, and MA.
 He is a bereaved step-parent and lives with his partner, Rebekah Spicuglia, in Atlanta, GA after a decade in NYC.
 Dru has experience speaking on a number of issues related to LGBT rights and the law and is available to speak at future events.

 Logan joined the LGBT Bar staff in January 2019, working as its Operations Associate.
-In this role, he performs administrative tasks, maintains customer service with the organization’s members, and assists with advocacy programming.
+In this role, he performed administrative tasks, maintains customer service with the organization’s members, and assists with advocacy programming.
+He is currently working as the Development Associate, assisting with sponsors and donors and ensuring the membership of the Bar is vibrant and opportune.
 Logan brings prior nonprofit and administrative experience to the team, as well as a passion for LGBTQ equality.
 He worked in retail for four and a half years, learning immensely about the nature of human beings and how to make them happy.
 He wants a career devoted to justice for all marginalized people, and puts his professional talent into causes he is passionate about.

 Logan was born and raised in Louisville, Kentucky, where he attended undergrad at the University of Louisville.
 He earned two bachelor’s degrees, graduating in 2017 with a B.S. in Geography and a B.A. in History.
 He moved to the Washington, DC area to pursue a career in Geographic Information Systems, social justice work, or both.
 He has plans to eventually move home to Kentucky to get involved in community organizing.
 In the meantime, he enjoys his new home in the DC area, where he is learning that Cincinnati-style chili is not as beloved outside the Ohio Valley region as it should be.
 Logan is a lover of drag queens, country music, spicy food, cats, and progressive politicians.